Combinatorial optimization and reasoning with graph neural networks: Introduction

-Due to the discrete nature of most CO problems and the prevalence of network data in the real world, graphs (and their relational generalizations) are a central object of study in the CO field.
-For example, well-known and relevant problems such as the Traveling Salesperson problem and other vehicle routing problems naturally induce a graph structure (Figure \ref{fig:usa_tsp}).
-In fact, from the 21 \textsf{NP}-complete problems identified by Karp in 1972, ten are decision versions of graph optimization problems~\cite{karp1972reducibility}.
+Due to the discrete nature of most CO problems and the prevalence of network data in the real world, graphs are a central object of study in the CO field.
+For example, well-known and relevant problems such as the Traveling Salesperson problem (TSP) and other vehicle routing problems naturally induce a graph structure.
+In fact, from the 21 \textsf{NP}-complete problems identified by \citet{karp1972reducibility}, ten are decision versions of graph optimization problems.
 Most of the other ones, such as the set covering problem, can also be modeled over graphs.
-Moreover, the interaction between variables and constraints in constraint optimization problems naturally induces a bipartite graph.
+Moreover, the interaction between variables and constraints in combinatorial optimization problems naturally induces a bipartite graph, i.e., a variable and constraint share an edge if the variable appears with a non-zero coefficient in the constraint.
 These graphs commonly exhibit patterns in their structure and features, which machine learning approaches should exploit.